BrythonServer/brython-server/README.md

 ### Other Dependencies

-Your development environment will need redis to execute and standardjs to execute the `run_tests` and `run_js_tests` scripts (in the scripts folder).
+Your development environment will need black and standardjs to execute the `run_tests` and `run_js_tests` scripts (in the scripts folder).

 ### Execution